itf/6s092/courses/IAP19/PS/PS09/content.md

 </question>

 <question expression>
-csq_prompt= "How long does it take to insert or delete an element at the end of a direct access array with $n$ elements?
+csq_prompt= "How long does it take to insert or delete an element at the end of an array (not a dynamic array, just an array) with $n$ elements?
 Give the asymptotic runtime: theta(something) \n \n" csq_show_check = True csq_allow_check = True csq_allow_submit = True